banzaicloud/one-eye-docs/docs/overview.md

 - Collect logs and metrics from pods and host files
 - Collect Kubernetes events
 - Enable encrypted communication between the components
+- Multicluster metrics: collect your metrics to a single cluster from multiple peer clusters

 ## Architecture